 Floaters and flashes occur as the liquid in the eyes changes as we grow older.
 Presbyopia is when the lens of the eye becomes less flexible, making it difficult to see objects up close.
 Similarly, cataracts affect the lens of the eye due to the clumping of proteins.
 To catch these problems early and receive treatment, it’s important to get comprehensive eye exams on a regular basis.

-1. Eye Floaters and Flashes
+1. Eye floaters and flashes

-Chances are that you’ve noticed floating specks or even flashes of light at some point in your life.
+If you have aging eyes, there’s a good chance that you’ve noticed floating specks or even flashes of light at some point in your life.
 These are known as:

 - Eye floaters